 But then it happened.

 With this surreal and unfathomable loss, I remembered what helped me cope the first time.
-I also recalled how challenging it was dealing with well-meaning people whose good intentions failed me.
-This made me question what this new grief journey would look like and how the culture surrounding death and loss could be changed.
+I also recalled how difficult it was to deal with well-meaning people whose good intentions failed me.
+I questioned what this new grief journey would look like and how the culture surrounding death and loss could be changed.

-Hoping to mend my own tender heart, and graciously aid others in bereavement, I created Learning About Grief.
-My wish is to let tender hearts know they aren’t alone.
+Attempting to mend my own tender heart, and graciously aid others in their losses, especially during a world-wide pandemic, I created Learning About Grief.

-Grief isn’t easy.
-JR is dead.
-MJ is dead.
-Yet, I have a pretty good life.
-I think of them daily, yes; but losing the biggest piece of your life doesn’t mean you’ve lost your life.
+Among many others I ‘ve lost, Jason is dead; and so is Michael.
+However, through it, I have a pretty good life.
+I think of them daily, yes; the tears show up through the passing years.
+Yet it’s important to recognize that losing the biggest piece of your life doesn’t mean you’ve lost your life.